 Make the shopping experience conversational and interactive.
 There’s no need to be harsh and form-driven.
 Talk to them.

-Avoid placing in links that take the customer away from the shopping cart.
-The customer might leave the cart of his own volition, but don’t make it easy for him!
+Avoid placing links that take the customer away from the shopping cart.
+The customer might leave the cart of their own volition, but don’t make it easy for them!

-13. Create a Seamless Continuity Between What the Customer Sees on the Product Page, and What They See in Their Shopping Cart
+13. Create Continuity Between the Product Page, and Shopping Cart

 If possible, display a thumbnail of the image in the shopping cart.
 The customer wants to make sure that they are actually purchasing the item that they selected.
 Making the cart items visible and visual is a great way to keep the customer moving through to completion.